matthewc0913/sep10-freedom-project/blog/entry03.md

 This is also a new stat called _Hype_ which is the number after the caluations for the **Hype-O-Meter**.
 The **Hype-O-Meter** will improve sports in a big way.

 ### Ball tracking
+The **Ball tracking** device tracks the ball movement of the ball.
+It tracks the balls
+* speed
+* distance
+* spin rate (if there is one)

+This device goes inside of the ball so people can see it's stats.

+I am looking to elimiate radar guns for use of sports.

 ### Play Maker
+The **Play Maker**

 ### Finalizing Content
 I had to organize my ideas to make it ready for a website.
 What I did is I spread it out into two sections.
 One section is _Outdated or “Old” INVENTIONS_ the other section is called: _MY INVENTIONS_.